SHANTI VANA TO ETERNITY

 STARWOOD, Colo. _ John Denver could make himself understood with a smile, whether in the Soviet Union during the Cold War, Africa during a famine or with Kermit the Frog.

-Stuck in an African town on the other side of the world from his beloved Aspen he couldn't resist taking out a guitar and playing “Darcy Farrow” when this reporter mentioned how much he loved it.
+Stuck in an African town on the other side of the world from his beloved Aspen with the bar closed, he couldn't resist taking out a guitar and playing “Darcy Farrow” when this reporter mentioned how much he loved it.

 Our friendship didn't end in Africa.
 I first met him again in Alaska and later several times in Colorado.
 I also covered his funeral and musical made as a tribute, "Almost Heaven."